aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-forms/get-fields-from-region/_index.md

 ## Conclusion

 In this tutorial, we learned how to get the fields of a specific region in a PDF document using Aspose.PDF for .NET.
 By following these steps, you can easily extract the fields located in a given rectangular area of your PDF document using Aspose.PDF.

+### FAQ's

+#### Q: Can I use this method to get fields from a non-rectangular region in a PDF document?

+A: No, the provided method `GetFieldsInRect` is specifically designed to retrieve fields located within a rectangular region in a PDF document.
+If you need to extract fields from a non-rectangular region, you would need to implement custom logic to identify and extract the fields based on other criteria, such as field coordinates or names.

+#### Q: How can I modify the size or position of the rectangle to get fields from a different region?

+A: To get fields from a different region, you can modify the `Aspose.Pdf.Rectangle` object's parameters used to define the bounding rectangle.
+The `Rectangle` constructor takes four parameters: `x`, `y`, `width`, and `height`, which represent the top-left corner coordinates and the dimensions of the rectangle.
+Adjusting these parameters will change the region from which fields are extracted.

+#### Q: What if there are no fields within the specified rectangular region?

+A: If there are no fields within the specified rectangular region, the `GetFieldsInRect` method will return an empty array.
+You can check the length of the array to determine if there are any fields within the region.

+#### Q: Can I get fields from overlapping regions in a PDF document?

+A: Yes, you can get fields from overlapping regions in a PDF document by creating multiple `Aspose.Pdf.Rectangle` objects and calling the `GetFieldsInRect` method for each of them.
+Overlapping regions will be handled independently, and you will receive separate arrays of fields for each region.

+#### Q: Is it possible to get fields from a specific page or multiple pages in the PDF document?

+A: Yes, you can get fields from a specific page or multiple pages in a PDF document.
+To achieve this, you can load the PDF document, access the desired pages using the `doc.Pages` collection, and then apply the `GetFieldsInRect` method to each page's specific region.